mrowll1/Co2/README.md

 ##  Usage

 Run the file wherever you want.
-Only important thing is the job ID.
+The only important thing is the job ID.

 ```bash